State & Tribal Landscape

 Note: NA = not available.

 States serve as many potential beneficiaries as possible.
 There are multiple reasons why they cannot reach all families who could benefit.
 States have limited funding and often must piece together federal, state, and private dollars to serve families.
-In 2020, states faced several new challenges to recruiting and serving families due to the COVID-19 pandemic; these included restrictions around in-person service delivery, lack of access to technology and internet services for virtual visits, and competing time demands on caregivers.
+In 2021, COVID-19 restrictions fluctuated, but still created challenges to in-person service delivery, and lack of access to technology and internet services was still a barrier for virtual visits.

 States work hard to overcome these barriers.
-In 2020, the number of families served by states ranged from 78 in the Virgin Islands to 25,147 in Michigan.
+In 2021, the number of families served by states ranged from 37 in Vermont to 23,886 in Michigan.
 Some states have an expansive network of local agencies implementing evidence-based home visiting.
-For example, Texas has 111 local agencies implementing 7 models across the state, serving 16,674 families.
+For example, in 2021, Ohio had 125 local agencies implementing 6 models across the state, serving 12,301 families.